brglackin/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-10](figure/unnamed-chunk-10.png)

-We calculate the mean and median of this modified data as before.
+The mean and median of this modified data was calculated as before.

 ```r
 mean(totalStepsByDateNoNAs$steps, na.rm=T)